Zettlr/zettlr-docs/docs/en/academic/citations.md

 # Citing with Zettlr

-Starting with version `1.0.0`, it's possible to cite sources directly using Zettlr.
-This feature makes writing academic papers a lot easier than in the past, because you don't need to circumvent the Zettlr export function to actually cite academic papers anymore!

 Citing in Zettlr is done using `citeproc-js`, a library that works exactly like, for instance, pandoc's citeproc-engine, or Zotero.
 So what you will be seeing in Zettlr matches what Zotero's Word or LibreOffice plugins generate.
 Zettlr's citation engine is composed of three components: A CSL JSON or BibTex library which contains all items that can be cited, optionally a CSL Stylesheet which can alter Zettlr's default citation style (which is the [American Psychological Association's 6th edition](https://www.apastyle.org/manual/index), short: APA), and a preview engine.
 This guide will help you enable citations and produce beautifully looking files (not just PDF!) that contain correct and consistent citations.

-> Beginning from `1.3.0`, you can also use BibTex libraries to cite.

 ## Enabling Citations in Zettlr